shivannis/xandr-docs-public/xandr-docs/articles/customer-support/xcs-opening-a-new-case.md

 ## Step 6: Select a Member ID (optional)

-Select the Member ID related to your request from the drop down menu.
+Select the **Member ID** related to your request from the drop down menu.

 ## Step 7: Add an Invoice Number (optional when Client Finance is selected)

-If you selected Client Finance, provide the Invoice Number related to your request.
+If you selected **Client Finance**, provide the Invoice Number related to your request.

 ## Step 8: Add attachments (optional)